Lauren Dascalo Sizzles In A Plunging Bodysuit In New Instagram Post

 Lauren Dascalo delighted her 1.1 million Instagram followers with a new update posted on February 8.
-In the latest post, the American model decided to dress up in a body-hugging bodysuit that flaunted her ample assets and killer figure.
+In the latest post, the American model decided to dress up in a formfitting bodysuit and flaunt her ample assets and killer figure.

-The influencer sported a black bodysuit with a white hem.
-The garment was made of thick fabric and featured a plunging neckline that displayed her décolletage.
-The chest area of the piece hardly held her breasts in place.
-The snug fit pushed her breasts inward, showing more of her voluptuous cleavage.
+The influencer sported a black bodysuit with white trim.
+The garment was made of thick fabric and featured a plunging neckline which displayed her décolletage and plenty of her voluptuous cleavage.
 Its sleeveless design helped highlight her slim arms.

 The lower part of the suit boasted high leg cuts that reached her slim waist.
-It exposed an ample amount of skin around her bikini area and helped accentuate her lean thighs.
-The backside of the piece was not visible in the shot, but the design seemed like a thong.
+It exposed an ample amount of skin around her bikini area and accentuated her lean thighs.

-Lauren completed her outfit with what looked like a pair of over-the-knee socks.

-Lauren posed next to the railings.
-She parted her thighs and popped her hip to the side.
+Lauren posed next to the railing.
+She stood with her legs apart and one hip cocked to the side.
 The hottie looked to her right and raised one of her hands near her lips as she seductively bit on her thumb.
-Meanwhile, her left arm hang on her side.
+Meanwhile, her left arm rested at her side.
 The bright sunlight illuminated her bodacious curves.

-Lauren left her long, blond hair down for the photo shoot session.
+Lauren left her long, blond hair down for the photo shoot.
 She had her locks styled in loose waves and let the long strands cascade over her shoulders.
 The hairstyle suited her nicely.
 For the occasion, she wore several accessories, including a chain necklace and a bangle.
-The babe also had her nails painted in a french style, but instead of using white polish, she used a darker shade.
+The babe also had her nails painted in a French manicure style, with dark tips instead of the typical white.

 In the caption, Lauren mentioned "Monday motivation" and also wrote something about her ensemble.
 She tagged her second Instagram account in the picture.